Imagine this... features new

-instrumental music, video, visuals, film and dance, scored by working composers
+instrumental music, video, visuals, and film, scored by working composers

 combining sonic textures with live and recorded musicians.

 The concert will be Friday, May24, 2019, 7:30pm at SFCM (50 Oak Street, San Francisco).

 Admission is always free (though we ask for donations to support the musicians).

 combining sonic textures, live musicians, dancers and visuals.